General guidelines for web app security in the cloud.

 Integrate CI/CD.

-When person leaves organisation go extra step to deactivate all accounts, not just gsuite.
+When person leaves organisation - deactivate all accounts, not just GSuite.
 Please.
 I've meet quite a few developers who switched their jobs long time ago, but they still can access some critical resources from their previous job.

 Least privilege

 • Follow principle of least privilege.
 Assign only required permissions.
-Also good idea is to follow principle of separation, meaning the user don’t play many roles.
+Also good idea is to follow principle of separation, meaning the user don’t wear that many hats.
 This will prevent inside threats and minimise attack surface from inside.

 • When person switches role in organisation also reassign roles and permissions required to get job done.